Literature

 The Hell’s Angels give way to the Beatles which gave way to an Anti-War Rally and the Pranksters, led by the insatiable Kesey, press onwards frenetically, captivatingly, toe-to-toeing with some of the biggest individuals and collectives of the zeitgeist.
 Somewhere between the outset and the accumulating culmination — publicised ‘acid tests’ (big, all-in parties going after ‘intersubjectivity’ and the dissolution of individual ego) — well, Wolfe steps away to do a few bits and Kesey’s been in exile, but soon enough they return to being very much on the bus with new characters here, there and everywhere between Mexico and the U.S. It’s a piece of non-fiction that exemplifies creative, journalistic storytelling, just as much as it’s a piece of non-fiction that documents the zenith of counterculture.

 I may not have as extensive experience as I’d like reading Wolfe’s contemporaries and followers, but I certainly have a fervent enough admiration of his work to refer to him as the master of the non-fiction form, a genuine pioneer out front, packed to his underrated rafters with pen and notepad, never covered but always there, and I found myself again — upon finishing reading this piece — wanting to source and read another immediately.
-Alas, variation is the kindly cousin of progression, so I will move on to an overview of psychological tests and probably some Vonnegut after that.

 The Bonfire of the Vanities